 I turned 53 a few weeks ago and it reinforced my focus on increasing my performance and energy levels as I age.
 I’ve increased my testosterone (“T”) naturally 36% over the last five years by focusing on my lifestyle, diet, and exercise.
 Use these tips to get the energy boost you need in later life:

 Get regular sleep

 Your body produces most of your energy hormones when you’re asleep.
 Burning the candle at both ends leads to adrenal fatigue and reduced energy levels.
 I aim for 6-7 hours a night which is the optimal sleep period for someone my age.
+I feel lucky if I honestly get 6 hours straight as I get older.
 I also take a mix of very light natural sleep aids a few nights a week to help me get a full nights rest.
 It’s a mix of ingredients that help you sleep but also help boost energy hormones at night while you rest.
-I can’t underestimate the importance of sleep as you age.
-I’ve written about it here.
 I also take magnesium before I go to bed.
-Usually about 300mg of this product from Dr. Mercola.
-Here’s why I love magnesium.
+Usually about 300mg.

-The leaner you are, the more T you produce.
+The leaner you are, the more testosterone you naturally produce.
 That “beer belly” is nothing more than a fast track to declining T, increased estrogen, and a host of other health problems.
 Keeping the weight off gets harder and harder as you age.
 Here’s how I do it:

 As you get older your muscle mass starts to decline.
 So I include lifting heavy weights and working large muscle groups in my training program.
 Studies show that increasing the weight load on the big muscle groups (hips and quads) boosts short-term T production.
 So forget the “ego muscles” like biceps and triceps and focus on the big muscle groups that with give you the real gains in life!